- Last Activity:

 Over 5 years have passed since this decade has ended.
 A decade which started when I finished primary school and went to secondary school.
 A decade which ended when I finished my studies.
 In other words: I have grown from an early teenager into an adult during this decade.
 Music has contributed in this development.
 In the 90's I would consider myself as an outskirt.
 Listening mostly to Texas.
 No Doubt, The Cranberries, The Cardigans and U2.
 My musical preference was rock-based.
 However all of that was about to change when the new millenium started.

-- The best popstars on Planet Earth include:
+- The three best popstars on the planet are...:

 4. Lana Del Rey